arithefirst/portfolio-v2/src/content/posts/one-app-5-frameworks.md

     >
 ```

 To globally theme all of the clerk components on your site.
 However, this doesn't work in the Svelte SDK.
 Because of that issue, you have to manually theme each Clerk component, and even then themes don't always apply.
-For example, when clicking on the user button, the dialog that pops up is un-themed and is forced to use the default Clerk theme.
+For example, when clicking on the user button, the dialog that pops up is un-themed, and is forced to use the default Clerk theme.

 Overall, here's how I would rate SvelteKit on our scale: